 Taking this approach will also help you outpace inflation.
 Even though you have higher risk for losses during a market decline, your younger spouse can help offset them with ongoing contributions if they’re still working.
 If it makes you nervous to allocate a higher percentage of your financial assets to stocks, you’ll have to plan on a lower level of spending.

-Consult with a trusted Fiduciary Financial Advisor to work out a balance that factors in your investment income, risk level, and any fixed-income assets or other financial products you may own.
+Prosperity specializes in creating a balanced retirement plan for mixed-age couples that factors in your investment income, risk level, and any fixed-income assets or other financial products you may own.

 Your Retirement Spending Strategy